2024 United States presidential election: Republican Party

 Results of the 2024 Republican presidential primaries.
 Trump (blue) won everything but Vermont and Washington D.C., which went to Nikki Haley (orange).

 Trump filed and announced his candidacy a week following the 2022 midterm elections.
 Trump was considered an early frontrunner for the Republican presidential nomination.
 He had announced in March 2022 that his former vice president Mike Pence would not be his running mate.

 Trump faced opposition in the primaries.
 Florida Governor Ron DeSantis was initially viewed as the main challenger to Trump for the Republican nomination, having raised more campaign funds in the first half of 2022 and posting more favorable polling numbers than Trump by the end of 2022.
 On May 24, 2023, DeSantis announced his candidacy on Twitter in an online conversation with the social media company's CEO, Elon Musk.
 At the end of July 2023, FiveThirtyEights national polling average of the Republican primaries had Trump at 52 percent, and DeSantis at 15.

 Following the Iowa caucuses, in which Trump posted a landslide victory, DeSantis and businessman Vivek Ramaswamy dropped out of the race and endorsed Trump, leaving the former president and Nikki Haley, the former South Carolina governor who served in Trump's cabinet, as the only remaining major candidates.
 Trump continued to win all four early voting contests while Haley's campaign struggled to gain momentum.
 On March 6, 2024, the day after winning only one primary out of fifteen on Super Tuesday, Haley suspended her campaign.
 On March 12, 2024, Trump officially became the presumptive Republican presidential nominee.
 Trump was injured in an assassination attempt on July 13, 2024, when a bullet grazed his ear.
 This was the first time a president or major party presidential candidate was injured in an assassination attempt since Ronald Reagan in 1981.
 On July 15, 2024, the first day of the Republican National Convention, Trump officially announced that Senator JD Vance of Ohio would be his running mate.
 On July 18, 2024, for the third consecutive time, Trump accepted the nomination from the Republican National Convention to become the Republican presidential nominee.
+Trump is the first major party candidate to have been nominated by their party for three or more consecutive elections since Franklin D. Roosevelt in 1944.